 Another stretch that is often helpful in easing sciatica is the Bird Dog move: After getting on their hands and knees, individuals extend one arm and the opposite leg.
 The arm and leg extensions are then alternated.
 A more advanced version of this exercise is the Plank Bird Dog move, in which the extensions are done once the person is in the plank position on their hands and toes.

 Some form of low-impact cardiovascular exercise, such as walking, swimming, or pool therapy is usually a component of recovery, as aerobic activity encourages the exchange of fluids and nutrients to help create a better healing environment.
 Aerobic conditioning also has the unique benefit of releasing endorphins, the body’s natural pain killers, which helps reduce sciatic pain.

 These types of muscle conditioning exercises may be done separately or in combination.
-If you are in NYC area suffering from pain and need treatment, contact Recovery Physical Therapy to schedule an appointment and return to a pain-free, active lifestyle.
+If you are in NYC area suffering from pain and need treatment, Contact Us Today at New York, Glendale, Broadway, Larchmont, Midtown, Upper East Side, NY & Millburn, NJ Centers to schedule an appointment and return to a pain-free, active lifestyle.